An Evocation and a Short History of Bonnevaux

 Bonnevaux and the World Community Today

-On 17 October 2017 Bonnevaux again became a Benedictine community, though of a different kind, when it was became the international centre of The World Community for Christian Meditation (WCCM) which has strong Benedictine roots.
+On 17 October 2017 Bonnevaux again became a Benedictine community, though of a different kind, when it was to become the international centre of The World Community for Christian Meditation (WCCM) which has strong Benedictine roots.
 WCCM was inspired by the teachings of an Irish Benedictine monk, John Main, and its founding Director, also an Irish Benedictine, Laurence Freeman.
-Some members of the resident community are also Benedictine Oblates – usually lay, but sometimes ordained, men and women who undertake make the Rule of Benedict the guiding principle of their lives.
+Some members of the resident community are also Benedictine Oblates – usually lay, but sometimes ordained, men and women who make the Rule of Benedict the guiding principle of their lives.

 John Main’s great gift to contemporary Christianity has been to help it rediscover meditation in the Christian tradition following the teaching of the Desert monks of the 4th century.
-Laurence Freeman and the many teachers of the WCCM worldwide pass on a spiritual teaching on contemplative prayer around the world in this lineage.
+Laurence Freeman and the many teachers of the WCCM worldwide pass on spiritual teaching on contemplative prayer around the world in this lineage.

 In 2017 WCCM purchased Bonnevaux with the help of its worldwide membership and many donors from its previous owners, Monsieur and Madame Ségeron.
 The Sergerons had purchased Bonnevaux in 1969 (when Monsieur Ségeron was Mayor of Marçay).
 Their grounds manager Jean-Christophe Chauvineau was first employed by the Ségerons in 1988 and continues to serve the land on which the new Bonnevaux Centre for Peace is situated.
 The previous owners had passed on a property of unique and pristine beauty, free from pesticides and pollution.
 This makes Bonnevaux an Eden-like sanctuary for birds and other wildlife, including deer, wild boar, badgers, white herons and black woodpeckers; and a haven for 300 species of flowers and plants, including several types of wild orchid.
 It is now recognised as an ecosystem of special significance.
 The Bonnevaux community today is committed to developing an organic form of permaculture, working with local environmental agencies to serve a ‘deep ecology’ linking care for the environment with the spiritual life.